raystack/meteor/docs/docs/roadmap.md

 For Compass to build a proper graph, Meteor should deliver richer payloads:

-- **Resolved entities.** When Meteor determines that assets from different sources are the same logical entity, it should communicate that resolution, not leave it to the sink to figure out.
+- **Source-annotated observations.** Each observation carries its source identity, extraction timestamp, and enough context for Compass to perform entity resolution.
+Meteor doesn't resolve entities — it delivers the raw material for Compass to resolve them against the full graph.
 - **Typed relationships.** Beyond upstream/downstream edges, Meteor should deliver the full set of relationships it discovered during extraction — ownership, read/write patterns, documentation links, test coverage.
-- **Cross-source edges.** Some relationships only become visible when you see multiple sources together.
+- **Cross-source hints.** Some relationships only become visible when you see multiple sources together.
 A BigQuery table is produced by an Airflow job and consumed by a Tableau dashboard.
-No single extractor sees this full chain.
-Meteor, seeing all sources, can infer and deliver these cross-source edges.
+Meteor can annotate observations with cross-source hints (matching URNs, shared identifiers) that help Compass infer and construct cross-source edges in the graph.

 ## Architecture Direction